wp-plugins/my-calendar/readme.txt

 * Czech ([Jan Rybarik](http://janrybarik.cz)) - to 1.6.3
 * Brazilian Portuguese (Leonardo Kfoury) - to 1.6.0?

 New or updated translations are always appreciated.
-The translation files are included in the download.
+The translation source files are included in the download.
+[Codestyling Localization](http://wordpress.org/extend/plugins/codestyling-localization/) is a great plug-in for translating plug-ins!

 == Installation ==

 1. Upload the `/my-calendar/` directory into your WordPress plugins directory.

 2. Activate the plugin on your WordPress plugins page

 3. Configure My Calendar using the following pages in the admin panel: